The unlikely saviors of Libya’s Roman remains

 “A bank can be rebuilt, but our monuments and our history are things we can’t replace,” he says.

-The group of 20 young men, Kalashnikov assault rifles in hand, go on a routine patrol around the 50 hectare (120 acre) site.
+The group of 20 young men, Kalashnikov assault rifles in hand, go on a routine patrol around the 50-hectare site.

 They inspect the hippodrome, the basilica and the open-air theater that used to host some 15,000 spectators on its terraces, with a sublime view of the Mediterranean.